Save your batteries for the Region’s next curbside collection or dispose of your single-use A, AA, AAA, C, D, 9-volt or button cell batteries:

 Sharps and needles

-Never dispose of needles, syringes and lancets (sharps) in your garbage or recycling cart.
+Never dispose of needles, syringes and lancets (sharps) in your garbage, recycling or organics.

 Pick up a free biohazard container from the household hazardous waste drop-off location at any Peel Community Recycling Centre (CRC).

-Put used sharps in the biohazard container then bring the container to a Peel CRC for free, safe disposal.
-CRCs will only accept used sharps delivered in an approved biohazard container
+Put discarded sharps in the biohazard container, then bring the container to a Peel CRC for free, safe disposal.
+CRCs only accept used sharps in biohazard containers.
+Do not bring your sharps to a CRC in anything but a biohazard container.
+This service is for residents only, not businesses.

 Business hazardous waste